-- Meet with the Safeguarding Manager quarterly to maintain an overview of all safeguarding measures across YoungMinds
+- meet with the Senior Safeguarding Manager monthly to maintain an overview of all safeguarding measures across YoungMinds

-- In conjunction with the Senior Leadership Team and Safeguarding Manager, ensure that Trustees are fully informed of safeguarding issues across the organisation and contribute to maintaining safe practice across all our operations.
+- in conjunction with the Senior Leadership Team and Safeguarding Team, ensure that Trustees are fully informed of safeguarding issues across the organisation and contribute to maintaining safe practice across all our operations

 - enable young people, adults and their families to be aware of YoungMinds’ safeguarding procedures

 - assess that the partner organisations working with YoungMinds have appropriate safeguarding policies and procedures in place

 - appraising the training needs of all teams and LSOs on a regular basis

 - developing guidance and deliver training to increase the level of understanding and expertise on safeguarding across all teams, including induction, refresher and safer recruitment training